Stefcio345/DPD_Tool/README.md

    dotnet run
    ```

-4. Open the browser and navigate to `https://localhost:5001` or `http://localhost:5000`.
+4. Open the browser and navigate to `https://localhost:5218`.

 ## Contributing